 This performance metric shows how long it takes the first piece of DOM content on a page to render.
 When optimizing your website for FCP, consider using a CDN, enabling browser caching, compressing images and minifying your site’s code.

-If you have any questions about First Contentful Paint (FCP), let us know in the comments section below!
+If you have any questions about First Contentful Paint (FCP), let us know in the Comments are a feature of WordPress that allow users to engage in discussions about the content of a website. ...
+More section below!